simm-is/distributed-scope/README.md

 3. **Executes** `(+ x 1)` on the server with `x` bound to `42`
 4. **Returns** the result (`43`) back to the caller

-The code block itself is identified by a content hash, so both peers must share the same codebase.
+The code block is identified by its source location (line/column), so both peers must share the same codebase.
 Only the *data* travels over the wire, not the code.
+This approach handles reader conditionals (`#?(:clj ...)`) correctly since positions are stable even when syntax differs between Clojure and ClojureScript.

 ```
    Client                          Server